KP Unia Racibórz: As a section and independent club

 Men's team of Unia Racibórz won in 1957 regional competition of Opole Silesia, and qualified for the Second Division playoffs.
 After beating Victoria Częstochowa, Wawel Wirek and Lublinianka, Unia won promotion to the 1958 Second Division, which at that time was the second level of Polish football system, consisting of 24 teams, divided into two groups, North and South.
 In its first Second Division season, Unia was 4th in Group South, behind Górnik Radlin, Szombierki Bytom and Stal Mielec.
 Unia was twice U-19 Champion of Poland, in 1954 and 1956.
 Based on this very talented generation of young players, in 1959 Unia was very close to the promotion to the Ekstraklasa, finishing the season in the 2nd spot of Group South of the Second Division, one point behind Zagłębie Sosnowiec.

 In 1960, Unia was moved to Group North of the Second Division, finishing the season in the third spot, behind Lech Poznań and Zawisza Bydgoszcz.
 For the 1961 season, one group of the Second Division was formed, with 18 teams.
 Unia finished in the 5th position, with Gwardia Warszawa as the champion of the Polish second level.
 In 1962, after another change, Unia was 4th in Group A of the Second Division.
 Finally, in 1963, Unia won promotion to the elite Ekstraklasa, finishing as the second team of the national Second Division, four points behind Szombierki Bytom, and one point above Raków Częstochowa.

 Unia spent only two seasons in the Ekstraklasa.
 In 1963/64, it was ranked 8th out of 14 teams and in 1964/65 it was the last team of the league, with only 14 points and a goal difference of 32–75.
 After relegation, Unia was third in the 1965/66 season of the Second Division, behind Cracovia and Pogoń Szczecin.
 In 1966/67, it was the fourth team of the Second Division, and in 1967/68, fifth.
 In 1968/69 Unia again was the fourth team of the Second Division, and in 1969/70, seventh.
 Finally, in 1970/71, Unia was relegated to the third level, never to return.

-The men's team of KP Unia Racibórz currently plays in the Silesian group of the IV liga, the 5th level of the Polish association football system.
+The men's team of Unia Racibórz currently plays in the Silesia II group of the regional league, the sixth level of the Polish association football system.

 The men's football team of Unia Racibórz were also the U-19 Champion of Poland twice (1954 and 1956).